-- For instruments with Relay A and C: If increasing air pressure at output A causes the magnet assembly to move down or the rotary shaft to turn clockwise, enter CW/To Bottom Inst.
-If it causes the magnet assembly to move up, or the rotary shaft to turn counterclockwise, enter CCW/To Top Inst. - For instruments with Relay B: If decreasing air pressure at output B causes the magnet assembly to down, or the rotary shaft to turn clockwise, enter CW/To Bottom Inst.
-If it causes the magnet assembly to move up, or the rotary shaft to turn counterclockwise, enter CCW/To Top Inst.
+- For instruments with Relay A and C: If increasing air pressure at output A causes the shaft to turn clockwise, enter Clockwise.
+If it causes the shaft to turn counterclockwise, enter Counterclockwise. - For instruments with Relay B: If increasing air pressure at output B causes the shaft to turn counterclockwise, enter Clockwise.
+If it causes the shaft to turn clockwise, enter Counterclockwise.